Complex Hyperbolic Structures on Disc Bundles over Surfaces

 {\bf Proof.} When passing to a finite cover, the Toledo invariant gets multiplied by the degree of the cover.
 In our case, this means that the first integral in Proposition 2.1.15 should be taken over two or four copies of a fundamental domain for $H_n$. $_\blacksquare$

 \centerline{\bf2.2.~Discreteness}

 We intend to prove discreteness of the group $H$ generated by reflections in middle slices of a cycle of bisectors by showing that a polyhedron bounded by the cycle is fundamental.
+To this end, we reformulate [AGr3, Theorem 3.5] in terms of a simple transversal configuration of bisectors.

 All isometries in this subsection are considered as belonging to $\PU$.

 {\bf2.2.1.}~Given oriented bisectors $\B$ and $\B'$ with a common slice $S$, denote by $n$ and $n'$ the normal vectors at $s\in S\cap\Bbb B$ to $\B$ and to $\B'$, respectively.
 Since both $n$ and $n'$ are tangent to the naturally oriented complex geodesic passing through $s$ and orthogonal to $S$, it makes sense to measure the oriented angle from $n$ to $n'$.
 This angle is said to be the {\it oriented angle\/} from $\B$ to $\B'$ at $s$.